 Note: Glow plugs and spark plugs aren’t the same.
 Spark plugs continuously produce heat while the engine is running & the glow plugs produce heat once in a while for the engine to get started.

-How To Test 7.3 Powerstroke Glow Plugs?
+Testing 7.3 Powerstroke Glow Plugs:

 You can test your 7.3 Powerstroke glow plugs in two ways – removing them from the cylinder & without removing them.
 Stay tuned as I’ll be explaining both of the procedures steps by step.

 How To Test Glow Plugs Without Removing Them